loulams/ada-website/README.md

 - Are clusters in our dataset indicative of bubbles with limited perspective diversity ?
 - Do commenters of major news channels form bubbles, or do they behave similarly to random Youtube users ?
 - How isolated are the bubbles within the News and Politics community ?
 Can we find reasons for this isolation ?
 - For what purpose do the identified bubbles use News and Politics content (e.g politics, daily news, etc.) ?
-Are the bubbles isolated due to the media they refer to, or the common topics of interest ?(test) manon c trp une blg
+Are the bubbles isolated due to the media they refer to, or the common topics of interest ?(test) bon vasy askip ca buuuuuugg